 Some of my insights come from having been the target of so-called “sadistic stalking” including extensive hacking for over 12 years.

 Many elements in my case seem to come straight out of the case described in the video below, but are updated, more sophisticated versions.
 I only discovered this on 2 October 2020.
 That was a local case (Gosport, Fareham).
 The stalker in question later went to prison for life with a minimum of seven years after he tried to kill his next target, sadly.
+Theoretically, he could have been released shortly before my stalking began, but he was not.

 Boundaries… Many of us do not have good boundaries whereas others’ are too rigid.
 None of us live in a vacuum after all.
 There are also many people who do not understand or who deliberately disrespect other people’s boundaries.

-What’s also been really helpful is that I recently found out that I have a good friend who has a narcissistic personality disorder.
+What’s also been really helpful is that I fairly recently found out that I have a good friend who has a narcissistic personality disorder.
 She was my friend for decades, but the friendship suffered after I discovered she has (covert) NPD because I didn’t deal with it well.
 (There is so much negative information about this condition on the internet.)
 I have learned a lot from my friend and not just about NPD.

-People with NPD can engage in what can be experienced as bullying behaviours by others.
+People with NPD can also engage in what can be experienced as bullying behaviours by others, for example.
 I was teamed up with my then future friend at her place of work because she was chasing all the other volunteers away or so I was told.
 I was expected to be able to handle her, by contrast.
 I was.
 I learned a lot from the experience and also from our friendship.
 There should be much better information available about NPD.
 It is not a character flaw.
 You cannot blame someone for having it.
 It is a brain-based condition and nobody chooses to have it but it does not always have to be very negative and dramatic.

 My friend has a lot of insight in her NPD.
 In fact, she had been telling me about it over the years, me having no idea what she was going on about.
 It later all clicked into place.
 The better I got to know her, the more I started liking her.